When Andy Dufresne’s wife and her lover are found murdered, having been shot in bed, her husband, Andy (Tim Robbins), is the prime suspect.

 Andy is the archetypal example of just how much physical and mental torment human beings can endure and, like everyone else in prison, Andy learns to get by.

-His business background and obvious education elevates him to a certain status, as he takes on the role of accountant to the prison’s staff.
+His business background and obvious education elevate him to a certain status, as he takes on the role of accountant to the prison’s staff.
 Despite this surface display of equality, it isn’t long before Andy is reminded, in no uncertain terms, that he will always be a con, inferior to all but fellow cons, regardless of his brain.

 However, it is Andy who has the last laugh.

 The Shawshank Redemption arrived quietly then escalated as word spread and people fell in love with this simple tale of human traits.